 ZZap, on behalf of Timbercreek Asset Management, applied to permit a 534-unit apartment building at 210 and 214 Willet Street, Halifax.
-While apartment buildings are a permitted use in the R-4 (Multiple Dwelling) Zone, the proposal does not adhere to the Zone’s current zoning regulations (e.g., population density, angle controls, open space, and parking) and cannot be considered under existing Municipal Planning Strategy (MPS) policies.
+Apartment buildings are a permitted use in the R-4 (Multiple Dwelling) Zone, but the proposal does not meet the Zone’s current regulations (e.g., population density, angle controls, open space, and parking).
+The proposal cannot be considered under existing Municipal Planning Strategy (MPS) policies.

-The applicant requested a site-specific MPS and Land Use By-law (LUB) amendment to permit the proposed on the subject site.
+The applicant requested a site-specific MPS and Land Use By-law (LUB) amendment to permit their proposal.

 • Three apartment buildings (8, 13 and 19 storeys) with a total of 517 units;